 The PDT identified hundreds of projects to help develop Solano's active transportation network.
-In total, the plan recommends 308 bikeway projects and 148 pedestrian projects.
-The bicycle and pedestrian projects form a connected active transportation network, improve access to schools and transit, and develop a regional trail network that enhances the existing regional trails, including the Vine, SF Bay, and Bay Area Ridge Trails.
+In total, the Plan recommends 312 bikeway projects and 148 pedestrian projects.
+The bicycle and pedestrian projects form a connected active transportation network, improve access to schools and transit, and develop a regional trail network that enhance existing regional trails, including the Vine, SF Bay, and Bay Area Ridge Trails.
 Page vii highlights the different types of projects recommended in the Plan.
 The pedestrian projects focus on sidewalk gap closure and crossing treatments to improve safety and access to key destinations.
-The bicycle projects connect people to key destinations and improve connections between jurisdictions.
+The bicycle projects connect people to key destinations and improve connections between jurisdictions and generally prioritize comfortable bicycling facilities.